 Through the web shop at bjornborg.com, Björn Borg products are sold practically around the world.
 The website is also a key channel for international branding and to communicate with target groups.

 The Björn Borg stores fill an important role as a marketing channel and to display the brand and current campaigns.
-During the year a new retail concept was launched to better showcase the products, distinguish the brand and attract customers.

-During the year Björn Borg continued to position itself in sports and fashion through three main activities.
+During the year, Björn Borg continued to position itself in sports and fashion through three main activities.

 On opening night of Stockholm Fashion Week in January Björn Borg announced a design collaboration with successful British designer Craig Green.
 International media and opinion leaders were treated to a presentation at Wetterling Gallery in Stockholm of a futuristic sportswear collection for both women and men.
 The week’s highpoint, it generated tremendous PR for Björn Borg in fashion heavyweights such as Vogue, iD, VMan and Sportswear International.
 The collection paved the way for new international distribution for Björn Borg in NYC, London, Paris, Berlin and Tokyo.

 In 2016 Björn Borg focused on establishing a new sports focused product line, Performance Underwear.
 A campaign was launched in all major markets with the tagline “Don’t run in Cotton.”
 Björn Borg launched a wide-ranging campaign with key customers to maximize sell-through and awareness.
 Sales of over 180,000 products were generated during the year, and the campaign had a big impact in Björn Borg’s major markets.
 Prior to launch, Björn Borg conducted thousands of consumer tests, where the product received the highest rating and was recommended by over 90 percent of testers.

 Marketing Capsule Collection